 Sarah Assefa and Alex Papali, two staff members at CED, lead the coalition’s day-to-day advocacy work, helping to guide the coalition’s agenda forward in the 2024 Massachusetts state legislative session.
 The asks were specific and targeted:

 - Strengthen MassCEO.
 COWOP proposed a $685,000 budget for the statewide employee ownership office to support its training, education, and direct assistance work helping existing businesses convert to employee ownership.
-Other supporters backing COWOP included the New England chapter of the ESOP Association; the AFL-CIO, the national labor federation; and the Coalition for an Equitable Economy (CEE), a statewide BIPOC small-business support group.
+Other supporters backing COWOP included the New England chapter of the ESOP Association; the Massachusetts chapter of the AFL-CIO, the national labor federation; and the Coalition for an Equitable Economy (CEE), a statewide BIPOC small-business support group.
 A key goal of the increased funding is to enable the state to hire a statewide office director.

 - Strengthen small-business technical assistance.
 A key priority for COWOP and CEE was to increase funding for a small-business technical assistance program from $5 million to $7.5 million.